Observation Nuclei in Affine Geometry: Symbolic Powers, Fat Points, and Infinitesimal Recovery: The Approximate Zariski Topology

 \section{The Approximate Zariski Topology}

-Having established the algebraic foundations, we now construct a geometric object from our approximate ring: the spectrum of approximate prime ideals.
-We endow this set with a topology analogous to the classical Zariski topology and investigate its fundamental properties.
-Throughout this section, $R$ is assumed to be a commutative ring with unity, and $\cl=\Phi^{\!*}_R$ is a ring-closure satisfying \textbf{(C1)}--\textbf{(C4a)} and the balanced multiplicativity \textbf{(C4b)}; absorption is required only for (approximate) ideals.
+Having established the algebraic foundations, we now construct the spectrum of approximate prime ideals.
+Throughout this section, $R$ is a commutative ring with unity and $\cl=\Phi^{\!*}_R$ satisfies \textbf{(C1)}--\textbf{(C4a)} and \textbf{(C4b)}.
+The automatic closedness theorem for approximate primes is the decisive point: the approximate spectrum is not an unrelated space of non-closed objects, but a closure-selected subspace of the classical prime spectrum.